Canal Convergence is back for its 10th year, and SRP is a proud partner of the award-winning annual event.

 The event, known for combining water, art and light, introduced a whole new element last year — augmented reality.
 This year, attendees will see SRP in the virtual realm, sharing history and interesting information digitally along the canals at the event.

 Remember to always be safe when navigating around the canals, and watch out for the fire monster !

-What is canal convergence?
+What is Canal Convergence?

-Virtual SRP canal tour
+Take the virtual SRP canal tour

-To ensure everyone’s safety, we kindly ask that attendees follow the recommended CDC guidelines and maintain a safe distance from each other and the canals.
+To ensure everyone’s safety, we kindly ask that attendees follow the recommended CDC COVID-19 guidelines and maintain a safe distance from each other and the canals.